Jaswanth-Reddy-S/architect/index.md

 * Adding a timestamp to a file
 * Read a file in different formats
 * Checkin and Checkout in sharepoint using pnp powershell
+* To replace a value in .property file or .config file

 # EDA